 Ph.D.
 Student in Aeronautics and Astronautics, admitted Spring 2017

-BioI am a Ph.D. candidate in the Department of Aeronautics and Astronautics at Stanford University.
-With a passion for science and technology, I seek to explore opportunities where I am immersed in an environment that nurtures innovation, ground-breaking research and professional development.
-My research interests include conceptual aircraft design and the use of Artificial Intelligence (AI) to develop of new strategies for vehicular optimization.
-These modes of transportation include commercial transport aircraft, supersonic aircraft, and personal electric vertical take-off and landing (eVTOL) vehicles.
-My work is grounded in my desire to stimulate regional accessibility of goods and services for third world countries.
+BioI am a PhD candidate in the Department of Aeronautics and Astronautics at Stanford University.
+My research interests include aircraft conceptual design, multi-disciplinary design optimization, multi-fidelity optimization and the use of Artificial Intelligence (AI) to develop of new strategies for vehicular optimization.
+These modes of transportation include commercial transport aircraft, supersonic aircraft, and urban on-demand electric vertical take-off and landing (eVTOL) vehicles.

 I graduated Summa Cum Laude from Howard University with a Bachelor’s Degree in Mechanical Engineering.
 In undergrad, my involvement in extracurricular activities nurtured an ability to share information and contribute to decision-making.
 Outside coursework, I participated in global collaborative competitions geared towards proposing innovative solutions for future transportation.
 I also led humanitarian missions to Kenya, El Salvador and Haiti with Engineers Without Borders, a non-profit organization that partners with developing communities worldwide to improve their quality of life.
 These partnerships involved the implementation of sustainable engineering projects such as power, communal infrastructure and access to drinking water.